School Closing Information

 When is the decision made?

-The decision is made by 5:30 am or earlier so we can alert our staff and parents, post the information on the website and CHPS TV, and advise radio and TV stations.
+The decision is made by 5:30 am or earlier so we can alert our staff and parents, post the information on the website and CHPS TV, and advise TV stations.

 How is the public notified?